-Founded in May 1898, the State Historical Society of Missouri has preserved your history for over 120 years.
-When you give to SHSMO, 98% of your investment directly supports the mission.
+Founded in May 1898, the State Historical Society of Missouri has preserved your history for 125 years.
+When you give to SHSMO, your investment directly supports our mission of preservation and education.

 Make a Difference